phunware/maas-cms-ios-sdk/README.md

 Version 1.2.6

-This is the iOS SDK for the MaaS Content Management module.
+This is Phunware's iOS SDK for the Content Management module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements